This article may contain compensated links. Please read disclaimer for more info.

 Day 5 | Mimosa Hillsides

 The village of Tanneron is worth a stop to stretch your legs as there are many short hikes in the area.
 Just a short walk from the village, there’s the pretty waterfall Cascade de la Siagne.
-The 10th-century chapel Saint-Cassien-des-Bois, not far from the lake Saint-Cassien, is another reason to stop at Tanneron.
+The 10th-century Chapelle de Saint-Cassien-des-Bois, not far from the lake Saint-Cassien, is another reason to stop at Tanneron.

 Mimosas at Pégomas

-Tanneron’s Mimosa Festival takes place this year on 30 January 2022, and it consists of a day full of activities based on mimosas.
+Tanneron’s Mimosa Festival takes place this year on 28 January 2024, and it consists of a day full of activities based on mimosas.
 The festival always starts at the town’s church Notre Dame de Peygros, with a mass and blessing of the mimosa.

 Make time to stroll through the Jardin des Mimosas, which includes eleven different varietals.